-Each client has their own story and unique challenges.
-In order to share problems, find solutions together, and keep teams from being siloed, engineering managers will converge once a week in a peer-level meeting.
+Each team has its own story and challenges.
+In order to share problems, find solutions together, and prevent silos, EMs periodically chat in a peer-level meeting.

 Leaders who are strong team players understand that the people who report to them are not their first team.
 Instead, their first team is their peers across the company.
 This first-team focus helps them make decisions that consider the needs of the company as a whole before focusing on the needs of their team.

-It will also increase your sense of belonging to the "Engineering Managers" team, knowing each other better, both personally and professionally.
-Giving everyone better insight into other teams creates a fertile ground for shared, bottom-up, solutions.
+The peer-level meeting also increases your sense of belonging to the "Engineering Managers" team, allowing you to get to know the other EMs better, both personally and professionally.

-The meeting usually lasts from half an hour to a hour, and is held weekly.
-The agenda is not set, but anyone can bring up a topic.
-These usually include:
+The meeting usually lasts in the 30 minutes-1 hour range and is held weekly.
+The agenda is not fixed, and anyone can bring up a topic.
+Common discussion points usually include:

-- a current challenge faced by a team;
+- a call for help with a challenge currently faced by a specific team;

-- a request for more insight on how another team solves a particular problem;
+- a discussion on how other teams are approaching a particular problem;

-- brainstorming on how to improve the process or which tool to adopt.
+- brainstorming on how to improve a process or which tools to adopt.

-A journal is then updated by one of the engineering managers reporting the date, participants, and the main topics or solutions that were discussed.
+A journal is then updated by one of the attendees reporting the date, participants, and the main topics or solutions that were discussed.